IBM/MLOps-CPD/README.md

 # MLOps-CPD

-This repo contains an IBM's narrative of MLOps.
-It uses services in IBM's Cloud Pak for Data stack to actualise what an MLOps flow looks like.
+This documentation describes IBM's MLOps flow implemented using services in IBM's Cloud Pak for Data stack.
+It therefore describes IBM's narrative of MLOps.
+The architecture consists of three stages: development, pre-prod, and prod.
+The process involves experimenting, generating source code, receiving code updates, training, deploying, and monitoring models.
+The demo uses the German Credit dataset to predict credit risk.
+The code is written in Python 3.9 and requires access to IBM Watson Studio, Watson Machine Learning, Watson Knowledge Catalog, and Watson OpenScale.

-The overall architecture of the MLOps Flow is as below:
+The architecture of the MLOps flow is shown below:

 ![sherry_ml_diagram_20221205_03_export_02](https://user-images.githubusercontent.com/77606025/205662631-97bb8875-c799-4fd9-9bb0-71c4b0e0be12.png)